Business is digital. And when it comes to critical IT operations, perhaps no two teams are more critical than:

 NOCs and SOCs share two common goals:

-Although they have similar objectives, NOCs and SOCs achieve these goals by monitoring different IT operational areas, with some overlap:
+Although they have similar objectives, NOCs, and SOCs achieve these goals by monitoring different IT operational areas, with some overlap:

-A Network Operations Center focuses on network installation, maintenance, performance, and availability.
-Its job is to ensure that network access, servers, apps, and data are always available, and that they meet or exceed organizational needs and Service Level Agreements (SLAs).
-NOCs primarily focus on service and application delivery, operation, maintenance and prevention/recovery from operational and natural disasters: such as a flood, earthquake, fire, or service outage.
+A Network Operations Center focuses on network installation, network maintenance, network performance, and availability.
+Its job is to ensure that network access, servers, apps, and data are always available and that they meet or exceed organizational needs and Service Level Agreements (SLAs).

 The classic NOC is a large, dedicated room looking out over or containing racks of network infrastructure hardware.
 They frequently feature a video wall that monitors various network health parameters and alerts NOC operators when network issues occur.

-A Security Operations Center focuses on all things security:
+No matter which model you choose, a Security Operations Center focuses on all things security:

 Like the NOC, a SOC is a centralized location where your IT security team works 24/7/365 to protect your IT resources.
 The SOC team can be internal, virtual or outsourced.
 Wherever the SOC is located, there is likely at least one person serving as the SOC Manager or Director.

-We previously stated that the responsibilities for NOCs & SOCs have overlapping areas.
+We previously stated that the responsibilities of NOCs & SOCs have overlapping areas.
 Now, let’s look closer at many of the responsibilities NOCs and SOCs fill to satisfy business needs.
-This table shows which responsibilities are overlapping, which duties are NOC-only, and which are SOC-only:

 What NOCs & SOCs are responsible for | |||